 An Ocean Address: Coherence at Sea with Anna Nash

-Explora entered a category with entrenched legacy codes yet, as Nash puts it, treated it as a blank page.
+Explora Journeys entered a category with entrenched legacy codes yet, as Nash puts it, treated it as a blank page.
 Rather than referencing the cruise industry directly, they focused on what she calls the emotional requirements of the modern guest: freedom rather than scheduling, naturalness rather than ritualised formality, a sense that time is being given back.

 That philosophy shows up first in space.
 Nash calls space "the ultimate expression of freedom," and describes the ships as "homes at sea": spacious, emotionally welcoming environments with a seamless connection between interiors and the ocean.
-The sea, she insists, is never decorative.
-It really is the key element.
+The sea, she insists, is never just a backdrop; it is the core element of the design.

 Space, Freedom, and the Horizon